 NVAO has issued guidelines on the execution of the review process and the working methods of panels.
 Institutions may propose their own panel and secretary for the assessment of existing programmes, provided they are approved by NVAO.

-Different rates apply for other or non-standard procedures.
-The costs of visits abroad, work performed by external experts, advisory work, or work associated with additional requirements will be invoiced additionally.
+Different rates apply to other or non-standard procedures.
+Costs related to foreign site visits or the engagement of external experts, consultancy services, or additional requirements will be charged separately.

 In the Netherlands and Flanders, the board of an institution may appeal a (draft) NVAO decision.